vbookshelf/Private-Audio-Transcriber-MLX/README.md

 # Private Audio Transcriber (PAT)

-- A lightweight, fully offline dictation and transcription console for Mac.
+- A lightweight, fully offline, multilingual dictation and transcription console for Mac.
 - Collaborative workflow.
 The system transcribes fast.
 You immediately fix any errors.
 - Supports batch processing.
 - Record in app, or drag and drop audio files.
 - Your data never leaves your device.
-- Powered by MLX-Whisper (whisper-turbo-mlx).
+- Powered by MLX-Whisper (whisper-turbo-mlx) for transcription and Tiny-Aya-Global (tiny-aya-global-8bit-mlx) for translation.
-- Multilingual

 This tool is particularly valuable for professionals who want the power of OpenAI's Whisper model, but are restricted by law or ethics from sending their audio to the cloud.